gabewillen/emerson_thermostat/README.md

 ```

 After a command is entered that results in a transition.
 The transition effect along with any state entry or exit
-behaviors will be written to the console.
+behavior will be written to the console.

 ```
 cmd: 2